Tumor treating fields (Optune®)

 The Health Technology Clinical Committee (HTCC) voted in January 2016 to not cover Optune®.
-The 2018 health technology assessment (HTA) will review the efficacy, safety, and cost-effectiveness of TTFs for treating GBM and other cancers to assist the HTCC in reviewing its existing policy and determining coverage for this medical device.
+The 2018 health technology assessment (HTA) reviews the efficacy, safety, and cost-effectiveness of TTFs for treating GBM and other cancers to assist the HTCC in reviewing its existing policy and determining coverage for this medical device.

 Primary criteria ranking

 - Draft report: response to peer review and public comment